theaenache/theaenache/README.md

 -  **Global health** and health equity through data and policy
 -  **Data science** for health outcomes research
 -  AI & deep learning applications towards **health advancements**
--  It is very easy to make me interested in pretty much anything
+-  It is very easy to make me curious about pretty much anything

 ## Projects